-Greetings from Black River Falls, an old river town that traces its roots to 1838 and the arrival of lumbermen from Massachusetts and New York.
+Greetings from Black River Falls, an old river town that traces its roots to 1839 and the arrival of lumbermen from Massachusetts and New York.
 Those first settlers encountered the Ho-chunk people who traced their origins to the Green Bay region, and inhabited the region for thousands of years prior to the arrival of Euro-Americans.
 We live with the legacy of that early history today.

 This page reflects my areas of interest related to history and teaching.
 Thanks for the visit and please contact me if you have questions.